Coldplay: Politics and activism

 The band have been vocal about fair trade, collecting more than 70,000 signatures for Oxfam's Make Trade Fair initiative across the Rush of Blood to the Head (2002–2003) and Twisted Logic (2005–2007) tours.
 In 2003, Martin condemned the invasion of Iraq during a concert for Teenage Cancer Trust at the Royal Albert Hall, encouraging attendees to sing against war.
-He also endorsed Democratic presidential candidates John Kerry and Barack Obama.
-Coldplay support the Meat Free Mondays campaign as well.
-Paul McCartney launched it in hopes to slow down climate change by having at least one meatless day per week.
+He also endorsed Democratic presidential candidate John Kerry while accepting honours at the 46th Annual Grammy Awards.
+His wardrobe for the Viva la Vida Tour (2008–2010) included Barack Obama armbands.
+Coldplay pledged support to Meat Free Mondays as well.
+Paul McCartney established the campaign hoping to slow down climate change by having at least one meatless day per week.

-In 2011, the group promoted the song "Freedom for Palestine" on social media and drew 12,000 comments in less than a day.
-Facebook later removed their publication because its content was reported as abusive by numerous users.
-Coldplay have also refused to arrange concerts in Israel.
-Between 2019 and 2024, they collaborated with Palestinian musicians such as Norah Shaqur, Le Trio Joubran and Elyanna.
-Martin said that "We don't believe in oppression, occupation, terrorism or genocide".
+In 2011, the group promoted the song "Freedom for Palestine" on Facebook, though their publication was removed afterwards without further explanation.
+Frank Barat of OneWorld clarified that moderators blocked it after users reported them for abusive content.
+Coldplay also refused to arrange concerts in Israel.
+Between 2019 and 2024, they collaborated with Palestinian musicians such as Le Trio Joubran and Elyanna.
+Martin stated that "We don't believe in oppression, occupation, terrorism or genocide".
 In 2022, the band backed the Mahsa Amini protests in Iran and covered "Baraye" at Estadio River Plate.

 Coldplay endorsed the LGBTQ community as well, sparking controversy with their Super Bowl 50 halftime show.
 Many conservatives accused them of promoting a gay agenda when rainbow placards were flipped to form the sentence "Believe in love".
 The Advocate ranked the effort among the greatest queer moments of the event.
 In 2021, they signed a public letter championing the Equality Act.
 Members of the Malaysian Islamic Party tried to cancel a performance at Bukit Jalil National Stadium because Martin waves the rainbow flag every night.
 On national politics, Coldplay voted Remain at the 2016 United Kingdom European Union membership referendum.
 The band played at One Love Manchester in the following year, helping raise funds for the Manchester Arena bombing victims.
 In 2025, they opposed the unrestricted use of artificial intelligence across Britain and pushed authorities to combat ticket touting.
 Songs like "Trouble in Town" and "Guns" denounce racism, police brutality and armed violence.